Sure Dividend

 Valuation & Expected Returns

-West Pharmaceutical Services currently trades for ~35 times 2023’s expected earnings-per-share, based on current consensus estimates.
-That is a quite high valuation, both in absolute terms, as well as relative to how the company was valued in the past, looking back a decade and more.
+West Pharmaceutical Services currently trades for ~35 times 2025’s expected earnings-per-share of $6.10.
+That is quite a high valuation, both in absolute terms and relative to how the company was valued in the past, looking back a decade and more.

-Shares were even more expensive than they are today in 2020 and 2021, but they still seem too expensive right now.
 We believe that shares would be fairly valued at 25 times EPS.
-As a result, we view the stock as overvalued, even when factoring in the forecasted earnings-per-share growth of 9% per year.
+As a result, we view the stock as significantly overvalued, even when factoring in the forecasted earnings-per-share growth.

-This is a rather weak projected total return figure and shows the potential danger of buying stocks with elevated valuation multiples.
+This shows the potential danger of buying stocks with elevated valuation multiples.

 Final Thoughts

 West Pharmaceutical Services is a strong company on a fundamental basis.
-The business is recession-resistant, the company benefits from macro growth tailwinds, and the company’s longer-term revenue and earnings growth potential are compelling.
+Its business is recession-resistant, it benefits from macro growth tailwinds, and its longer-term revenue and earnings growth potential are compelling.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: